 Joe Biden says the COVID-19 pandemic is over.
 This is what the data tells us

-His remarks came as as Biden's own administration seeks an additional $22.4 billion from Congress the keep funding the fight against COVID, and as the United States continues to see hundreds of related deaths every day.
+His remarks came as Biden's own administration seeks an additional $22.4 billion from Congress to keep funding the fight against COVID, and as the United States continues to see hundreds of related deaths every day.

 But is it still a pandemic?
 The National Institutes of Health defines the term as "an epidemic of disease, or other health condition, that occurs over a widespread area (multiple countries or continents) and usually affects a sizable part of the population."